brpandey/interval_tree/README.md

 ```

-The interval tree dump is translated to this tree arrangment with the size being 10.
+The interval tree dump is translated to this tree arrangment:

 ```elixir
                                             {16..21, 30}